JakovFreund/tabletop-assistant/tasks.md

 - fog of war + AC style vantage points for map discovery (or more like elden ring map location that discovers an entire area but instead its a vantage point) - make it distinct on the map
 - send full map and discovered mask through endpoint, mask image on frontend (don't overlay)
 - 3 props: x, y, zoom
+- active visibility on the map is determined by day/night, geographical area and racial eyesight
+- add option for DM to "freeze" PC movement on the map while time can still pass (routes stay intact) - usecase for rests, encounters, dungeons, cities...

 ```jsx
 import { useGesture } from 'react-use-gesture';